EmmaJane22/explorer-scouts/README.md

 ## Hero Images

 All pages feature a hero image across the top to create a consitent view.
 The hero images use different images on each page to reflect the content  of that page.
-The contact page does not feature a hero image to create a greater focus on the form itself.
+The desktop contact page does not feature a hero image to create a greater focus on the form itself.
 The form has a background image instead with a semi-transparent overlay to maintain the branding.
+The mobile version has a hero image and the background image removed to increase the loading speed and because the impact of the background image was lost on a small screen.

 - All images were compressed to allow faster loading using https://tinypng.com/
 - Credit for all images can be found below.